-Over the past few months I’ve been happy to receive three newly-published books: A Star is Born by Lorna Luft and Jeffrey Vance; Amnesia Nights by Quinton Skinner and Today Just Like Yesterday by Richard Kirby.
+Over the past few months I’ve been happy to receive several newly-published books, among them A Star is Born by Lorna Luft and Jeffrey Vance and Amnesia Nights by Quinton Skinner.

 A Star is Born is a beautiful coffee-table book dedicated to the making of the Judy Garland film of the same name.
 It also covers what happened in her life during and after that time period and is written with great warmth by her daughter, Lorna Luft.